How to choose the best Wacom pen tablet for your needs

 Wacom Cintiq vs. Intuos

 The Cintiq family combines a pressure sensitive tablet with a slim LCD display, enabling users to interact directly on the surface of the screen and in a much more natural way.
-There are three models available: the top of the line Cintiq 24HD,the 21.3" Cintiq 21UX and the 12.1" Cintiq 12WX.
-All three can be used as main or secondary displays.
-The 24HD and 21UX models have very high quality LCD panels and can be suitably calibrated for color critical use.
+There are three models available: the top of the line 24" Cintiq 24HD, the 22" Cintiq 22HD and the 13" Cintiq 13HD.
+Both the 24" and 22" come in two variants, with or without touch input.
+The price difference is small and I'd recommend you to buy the touch versions, since all major operating systems already incorporate touch gestures for control and navigation.
+All models can be used as main or secondary displays.
+Unlike older models, like the discontinued 12WX, all current Cintiqs use high quality IPS panels that can be suitably calibrated for color critical use.

 For photography, graphic design, web design, illustration, and video editing, up to 30" LCD size:

 For less demanding creative work, general usage, and web surfing, up to 24" display size:

 Wacom Intuos Pen & Touch Medium (CTH-680 model)

 What to avoid

 The small regular Intuos has too little active area for precision work on higher resolution LCD screens above 1600px of horizontal resolution.
 It may be adequate for general use or handwriting recognition, but a medium size Intuos Pen & Touch is a better investment.

 I'd also avoid the small Intuos without touch support.
 Multitouch input is already deeply integrated into Windows 8 and a touch gestures can also be used to navigate on latest Mac OS operating systems.
 Touch devices are here to stay and the tendency is that we'll see even deeper integration in the future.
 The small Pen & Touch model costs only $20 more and is a more future-proof option.

 Check out this video for some examples of the Intuos Pen & Touch Medium tablet in action.